j0nathanchuang/web_u2_geometry/README.md

 ## Before starting
 ### Text Editor
-If you've chosen CodePen in the previous step, you may ignore this section.
+If you've chosen Repl.it or CodePen in the previous step, you may ignore this section.

 To actually edit the code, you will need to use a text editor.
 If you already have a text editor or IDE downloaded, you may use that, or if you are comfortable editing from vim or gedit in your terminal that works too.